SuaveIO/suave/_includes/content.md

 The simplest Suave application is a simple HTTP server that greets all visitors with the string `"Hello World!"`

 {% highlight fsharp %}
+open Suave.Http
+open Suave.Web
 web_server default_config (OK "Hello World!")
 {% endhighlight %}

-The above statement will start a web server on default port 8083. `web_server` takes a configuration record and the webpart `(OK "Hello World")`
+The above statement will start a web server on default port 8083 over HTTP. `web_server` takes a configuration record and the webpart `(OK "Hello World")`

 Webparts are functions with the following type: `HttpContext -> Option<Async<unit>>`.
 For every request `web_server` will evaluate the webpart, if the evaluation succeeds it will execute the resulting asynchronous computation. `OK` is a combinator that always succeed and writes its argument to the underlying response stream.

 Tutorial: Composing bigger programs.
 ------------------------------------

 Logic is expressed with the help of different combinators built around the `option<HttpContext>` type.
 We build webparts out of functions of type `HttpContext -> HttpContext option` and the operator `>>=` in the following way.

 {% highlight fsharp %}
 let simple_app _ = url "/hello" >>= OK "Hello World" ;
 {% endhighlight %}

-To select between different routes or options we use the function choose; for example:
+To select between different routes or options we use the function choose; for
+example:

 {% highlight fsharp %}
 let complex_app _ =